Assignments

 d e sign the B O A R D

-Here I had to update the footprint of some components exactly for the ones I had.
-I made the width roads of 0.8mm.
+I had to update the footprint of some components exactly for the ones I had.
+Because I wanted to try new components appart from pin headers.

 Update a footprint

 For the contour I wanted to make and organic shape following my drawings of nature.
-However I could not foind a way to make curves in Kicad.
-The best I could make was to upload a reference picture and make the contour as a polygon.
-I tried the bezier tool but did not make the contour just some lines.
+However the best I could make was to upload a reference picture and make the contour as a polygon with the bezier tool.

 width roads